ignacioaranguren1/algo_trading/README.md

  ## Print output

- Decisions are updated every minute, this can make the interface to not fit in the window.
+ Decisions are updated every minute.
+This can make the interface to not fit in the window.
 To display the list of actions and strategy info, type the action q. <br><br>

  ![alt text](images/print_output.png "Interface")